-Section 34 of the Local Government: Municipal Systems Act, Act 32 of 2000 (MSA) provides for the annual review of the IDP in accordance with an assessment of its performance measurements and to the extent that changing circumstances so demands.
-This document is a 2015/16 IDP of the Nkangala District Municipality (NDM), and it represents the 4th review of the 2011/12 - 2015/16 IDP as adopted at the beginning of the current term of Council on the 27th of July 2011.
-The strategic objectives and targets contained herein culminate from the extensive systematic and structured internal and external multistakeholder consultation through various Public Participation mechanisms with the Community and stakeholders within the Nkangala District Municipal area of jurisdiction.
+This document is a 2016-2021 IDP of the Nkangala District Municipality (NDM), and it represents the 5 years strategic plan of the Council.
+The strategic objectives and targets contained herein culminate from the extensive systematic and structured internal and external multi-stakeholder consultation through various Public Participation mechanisms with the Community and stakeholders within the Nkangala District Municipal area of jurisdiction.